 Both Parents are Service Members

-One Parent is a Service Member and the One Parent is No Longer Eligible for TRICARE
+One Parent is a Service Member and the Other Parent No Longer Has TRICARE

-Your child should have his or her own ID card when in the care of a parent or guardian who is not eligible for TRICARE or who is not the custodial parent.
-Contact your local ID card office for more information if your child does not have an ID card.
+Your child should have their own ID card when in the care of a parent or guardian who doesn’t have TRICARE.